The Q/V/M Framework

 - Price-to-Free-Cash-Flow

-- PFCF rewards companies generating real cash, not just accounting profits.
+- Rewards companies generating real cash, not just accounting profits.
+The hardest ratio to manipulate.

 - Price-to-Sales

-- PS is useful for cyclical or early-stage businesses where earnings are volatile.
+- Useful for cyclical or early-stage businesses where earnings are volatile.

 Momentum Factors